tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-5.md

 excerpt: " Created dataset for PPE training.
 Collected images from construction videos and built AI and opencv based tool to label the dataset.
 Developed an Opencv algorithm to create the synthetic dataset for license plate OCR training.
 Created AI and OpenCv based labeling tool to label the license plate dataset.

-keywords: OpenCV, Pedestrian detection, Object detction, Python
+<br />keywords: OpenCV, Pedestrian detection, Object detction, Python
 <br/><img src='/images/dg.png'>"

 collection: portfolio